wilburc/wilburc.github.io/_portfolio/ugh.md

 # Make a thing

-So I though it would be *hilarious* to make a bot to complain to — one that doesn’t try to empathize with you or be your therapist (like *Siri*), but just listen to you and sympathize.
+So I though it would be hilarious to make a bot to complain to — one that doesn’t try to empathize with you or be your therapist (like *Siri* — gross), but just listen to you and sympathize.
 It validates your complaints regardless of validity — it doesn’t do any more than you want.

 I described the idea as “SmarterChild meets Online Diaries.”